NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-5-extra-material.md

 ## Advanced channel creation

-The input data shown in the MRSA example workflow is quite simple, but Nextflow channels can do much more than that.
+The input data shown in the MRSA example workflow is not that complex, but Nextflow channels can do much more than that.
 A common scenario in high-throughput sequencing is that you have pairs of reads for each sample.
 Nextflow has a special, built-in way to create channels for this data type: the `fromFilePairs` channel factory:

 ```groovy
 Channel